juliocesar-io/open-drug-design-pipeline/README.md

 ![Oddp](oddp.png)

-The Open Drug Design Pipeline project leverages advanced AI models to revolutionize the drug discovery process, specifically targeting Antimicrobial Peptides (AMPs).
+The Open Drug Design Pipeline project leverages advanced AI models to re-think an AI first approach to the drug discovery process aming for a design rather than a discovery pipeline, specifically targeting Antimicrobial Peptides (AMPs).
 This pipeline integrates state-of-the-art models across various stages, from initial sequence prediction to final protein design.

 ## Base Models